SS47816/CppND-Capstone-Snake-Game/README.md

 | Poisoned Mushroom   | Green  | 0     | Speed -50%      |
 | Berry (lucky fruit) | Pink   | 1~10  | Speed -50%~+50% |

-2. Wormholes

-   Takes you to the next level of the game.
-In the next level, where the rewards will be **2x** the amount of the previous level.

 ### Additional Features
-1. The window title will now display the current speed, level.
-2. The snake's speed will increase in a proportional manner (ie. speed +10% after eating a normal food).
+1. The snake's speed will increase in a proportional manner (ie. speed +10% after eating a normal food).
+2. The window title will now display the current speed of the snake.

 ### Original Game Bugs Fixed
 1. Fix: The food might be generated outside the game window.

 ## Rubric Points Addressed